microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

 ::: zone pivot="shell-cmd, shell-powershell"

 > [!NOTE]
-> For Windows users, Visual Studio's MSVC (Microsoft Visual C++ Compiler) is the required compiler for C++ development.
+> For Windows users, Visual Studio's MSVC is the required compiler for C++ development.

 ::: zone-end